Lmashni/Game-of-Life/README.md

 ```

 ### junpyter notebook
-In the jupyter notebook I go explore three methods for counting nearest neighbors and compare their efficiency.
+In the jupyter notebook I explore three methods for counting nearest neighbors and compare their efficiency.
 The three methods being:

 <ol>